laduran/laduran/README.md

   from the [Univerity of Washington](https://www.uw.edu)

 - ⚡ Fun facts:
-  - I like to play classical/flamenco 🎸
+  - I like to play classical/flamenco guitar
   - I have a son who is heading to college in 6 months
   - I was born on an 🏝️
   - But grew up in Colorado and California

+- 👯 I’m looking to collaborate on:
+  - Anything Machine Learning related
+  - FAANG interviewing techniques (you know what I mean)
 <!--
 **laduran/laduran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.